-This first Issue of 2012 consists of a series of papers that have employed different approaches to researching practice.
+This Volume consist of a series of papers that have employed different approaches to researching practice.
 Each of the approaches is consistent with current systemic thinking and between them they allow comparison of the advantages of different research methods.
 We start from the intensive method of conversational analysis applied to a single family, then widening to discourse analysis, followed by interpretative phenomenological analysis, but now with workers about their service; and then the big one, Grounded Theory plus attachment analysis of videos of sessions, on interviews with family therapists.
 Finally a wide ranging analysis of the relationships between reflexive constructionist systemic therapy, and a practice action research positioning.

 Meanwhile we learn about families discussing attention deficit hyperactivity disorder and chronic fatigue syndrome, workers’ experiences of a highly successful innovation of systemically based social work units, and resonances between therapists’ personal experiences and their understanding of their clients.

-The final paper by Gail Simon provides a sophisticated analysis of action research applied to reflexive systemic practice.
+Gail Simon's paper provides a sophisticated analysis of action research applied to reflexive systemic practice.
 I mention it first because I want to invite you to read the paper first, as an orientation to the ways of researching our practice that are described in the other papers.
 But it is very rich in ideas both about research and about systemic thinking: about systemic therapy as a fast science changing its model by the moment in the doing of the activities.
-So I expect you will want to return to it once you have read the specific research studies.
+So, I expect you will want to return to it once you have read the specific research studies.

 The first paper is by Rudi Dallos, Katie Denman, Jacqui Stedmon and Cordet Smart and uses Conversational Analysis (CA) to examine in depth the conversational processes of a single family as they discuss the labelling of their adolescent son as suffering attention deficit hyperactivity disorder and self harm.